sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-flex/README.md

 ## Primary and Cross Axes

-Another critical idea in Flexbox is primary and cross axes.
-By default, the horizontal axis of a flex container is "primary" and the vertical axis is "cross".
+Another critical idea in flexbox is primary and cross axes.
+By default, the horizontal axis of a flex container is the primary axis and the vertical axis is the cross axis.

 (example)

-By changing the `flex-direction` from `row` to `column`, we flip this around:
+By changing the `flex-direction` from `row` to `column`, this is reversed:

 (example)